MHKiT-Software/MHKiT/docs/source/overview.rst

 Overview
 ========

-MHKiT is open-source code, developed in Python and MATLAB, that aims to provide the international marine renewable energy (MRE) community with tools for:
+MHKiT is open-source software, developed in Python and MATLAB, that aims to provide the international marine renewable energy (MRE) community with tools for:

 * Data processing and visualization
 * Data quality control